 Payment and Confirmation: Payment in full is due at the time of booking.
-You will receive a receipt & booking confirmation to the e-mail address associated with the booking.
-Check-in instructions and other good to know information will be included for your convenience.
+You will receive a receipt and booking confirmation to the email address associated with the booking.
+Check-in instructions and other useful information is included for your convenience.

-Less than 30 days: No refunds are available.
+Less than 30 days before tour date: No refunds are available

 In the rare event that Alaska Waters, Inc. cancels a tour prior to departure and guests cannot be rescheduled, a full refund will be granted.

-- Check-in 15 minutes before departure time at Alaska Waters’ Tour Desk & Gift Store in the Stikine Inn, located off City Dock on the waterfront downtown.
-107 Stikine Ave in Wrangell, Alaska 99929.
+Check-in 15 minutes before departure time at Alaska Waters’ Tour Desk & 56° North, located off City Dock in the NAPA building.
+5 Front St. Unit 1 in Wrangell, Alaska 99929.

-- Guests will receive a boat or bus pass depending upon the tour.
-Guests will be required to sign a Responsibility Waiver.
+Guests receive a boat or bus pass depending upon the tour.
+Guests are required to sign a Responsibility Waiver.

-- Boat Tours – When the captain is ready for passengers, guests will be escorted from our Tour Desk to City Dock’s summer float (approximately 5 minutes prior to departure time).
+Boat Tours – When the captain is ready for passengers, guests are escorted from our Tour Desk to City Dock’s summer float (approximately five minutes prior to departure time).

-- Bus Tours – Guests will be escorted to the bus or van.
+Bus Tours – Guests are escorted to the bus or van.